Home / Blog / Can You Have Two Dental Plans? Understanding Dual Dental Coverage

 Utilizing a dental savings plan with your insurance coverage

 Dual dental coverage can help you save on out-of-pocket costs, prevent lapses in coverage, and make you feel secure during a dental emergency.
-But two dental insurance plans isn’t the only way to get these types of savings and peace of mind.
+But two dental insurance plans aren’t the only way to get these types of savings and peace of mind.

 You can pair your dental insurance with a dental savings plan, a trusted alternative to dental insurance.
 Plan members report saving an average of 50%* on their dental care.
-And, unlike dental insurance, dental savings plans have no annual limits, no restrictions on existing health conditions, and your savings start right away, even on restorative care such as root canals, crowns, dentures, and dental implants.
+And, unlike dental insurance, dental savings plans have no annual limits, and no restrictions on existing health conditions, and your savings start right away, even on restorative care such as root canals, crowns, dentures, and dental implants.
 Many plans also include cosmetic dental procedures such as teeth whitening and overlays.
 So you can be confident you’re prepared for any dental treatment need or emergency.

 It’s simple to choose a plan at DentalPlans.com, the largest marketplace for dental savings plans and dental insurance.
 You can compare more than 25 plans from the most trusted brands in healthcare, and easily join your selected plan.
 Want a personalized plan recommendation?
 Give us a call at 1-833-735-0399 or use our calculator below for a quick peek at how much you can save.